jokrey/call1friend/README.md

-# call1friend
+# Call1Friend

-A Flutter application capable of connecting you to 1 friend via a WebRTC video call.
+This is a flutter application capable of connecting you to 1 friend via a WebRTC video call.

 Does NOT provide a 'calling' feature (with a notification or something similar).